How to Become a Lactation Consultant

 Are there any certification or licensure requirements?

-Lactation consultants are not required by states to become licensed or registered, but becoming an IBCLC can be helpful in attracting clients and landing jobs, because holding a certification shows that you have met certain standards for education and experience.
+Becoming an IBCLC (International Board Certified Lactation Consultant) can be helpful in attracting clients and landing jobs, because holding a certification shows that you have met certain standards for education and experience.
+Rhode Island, New Mexico, and Georgia now require lactation consultants to become licensed or registered to practice in their states.
 Earning a certification may allow your clients to use their medical insurance to pay for your services, as well.

-To become a certified lactation consultant, you must meet the IBCLE’s standards for health sciences education, lactation education, and lactation-specific clinical experience.
-Once you have met these standards, you can take the certification exam.
+To become a certified lactation consultant, you must meet the IBLCE’s (International Board of Lactation Consultant Examiners) standards for health sciences education, lactation-specific education, lactation-specific clinical experience, and adhere to their code of professional conduct.
+Once you have met these standards, you are eligible for the certification exam.
 The IBCLC certification is valid for five years, and you can become recertified by completing continuing education.
 IBCLCs must also retake the certification exam every 10 years.

 How long does it take to become a lactation consultant?